Welcome to Your Ineō Orientation

 Dress Code – Business Casual

-In-Person Location: CIBC Marketplace in Seymour Schulich Building (SSB)
+In-Person Location: North Entrance in the Seymour Schulich Building (SSB)

 Check-in at the registration table and receive your name badge!